-In the Gospel of Luke, Jesus not only calls his disciples to abandon their families, but also initiates a reordering of the household that is simultaneously social, political, economic, and theological.
-With strong political, economic, social overtones, the Gospel of Luke presents an alternative way of living and interacting under the reality of empire.
-The divine household Luke introduces conveys not an "incrementalist", but a "maximalist" agenda (Luke 3:6, "and all flesh shall see the salvation of God"), involving a radically new vision oflife and a living hope for the people of God.48
+The family has served as a key institution in the patriarchal society of the Roman Empire.
+However, Jesus not only calls his disciples to abandon their families, but also creates kinship, reordering the household that is simultaneously social, political, economic, and theological.
+With the strong overtones as such, the Gospel of Luke presents an alternative way of living and interacting under the reality of empire.
+The divine household the Gospel introduces conveys not an "incrementalist", but a "maximalist" agenda (Luke 3:6, "and all flesh shall see the salvation of God"), revealing a radically new vision of life and a living hope for the people of God.

-Thus, Luke's construct of the household does not simply function as an exclusive institution, as in most of the Greco-Roman world.
-When the family continues its usual role serving as a basis for life in Roman colonial and imperial society, Luke's re(de)construction of the household as a project of life and for life informs the Christian community's orthopraxis and builds a divine canopy for the otherwise uprooted, "homeless," people.
-As such, while retelling Jesus and the Jesus traditions in its own time, Luke's narrator exposes an alternative household and writes its renewed vision into the present context.
-Therefore, the readings of the issues of family in the Gospel cannot skirt the tensions, inherent in the reality of the empire.
+Hence, Luke's construct of the household does not simply function as an exclusive institution, as in most of the Greco-Roman world.
+When the family continues its usual role serving as a basis for life in Roman colonial and imperial society, Luke's formation of fictive kinship challenges the very foundation of the society and inspires liberation for all.
+While recognizing and unveiling the empire's overall system of relations, Luke frees people from it and transcends the existing institutions of the empire.
+The Lukan vision and dream, which is attributed to the people of God and ascribed to colonial subjects, further empowers them to engage in vigorous acts of imagination in the present context.

+As such, by way of retelling Jesus and the Jesus traditions, Luke relates to the project of life and life-together.
+Luke's re(de)construction of the family points to the Christian community's ortho-praxis and builds a divine canopy for the otherwise uprooted, "homeless," human subjects.
+Thus, the readings of the issues of family in the Gospel cannot skirt the tensions, inherent in the reality of the empire.